Yet, nearly all nonprofits, regardless of their budget, are expected to track and measure their social impact (NFF).

-Thanks for advances in web-based technology, we can design, build, and host data tools online at a cost that fits within the nonprofit budget.
+Thanks to advances in web-based technology, Blueprint can design, build, and host data tools online at a cost that fits within the nonprofit budget.

 Christopher Brechlin has been helping nonprofits use data to maximize their social impact for over three years.

 As founder of Blueprint for a Dream, he works with community leaders to build interactive, web-based data tools that inform social programs and make it easy for nonprofits to effectively tell the story of their impact, with a special commitment to affordable, sustainable solutions.

 Blueprint for a Dream has helped more than 20 public and private organizations tap into the power of data for fundraising, assisting them to successfully bring over $2 million to the Windham Region of Connecticut for affordable housing and apply for an additional $6 million.